-The 2012 Annual Meeting of Stockholders (the "Annual Meeting") of Saratoga Investment Corp., a Maryland corporation (the "Company"), will be held at the offices of Sutherland Asbill & Brennan LLP, located at 1114 Avenue of the Americas, New York, NY 10018, on September 28, 2012, at 10:30 a.m., local time.
+The 2011 Annual Meeting of Stockholders (the "Annual Meeting") of Saratoga Investment Corp., a Maryland corporation (the "Company"), will be held at the offices of Sutherland Asbill & Brennan LLP, located at 1114 Avenue of the Americas, New York, NY 10018, on , 2011, at a.m., local time.
 At the Annual Meeting, our stockholders will consider and vote on proposals to:

-- 1. To elect Christian L. Oberbeck as a director of the Company, to serve until the 2015 Annual Meeting of Stockholders or until his successor is duly elected and qualified; - 2.
-To approve a proposal to authorize the Company to sell or otherwise issue the Company's common stock at an offering price per share to investors that is not less than 85% of the Company's then current net asset value per share; and - 3.
+- 1. To elect G. Cabell Williams and Michael J. Grisius as directors of the Company, each to serve until the 2014 Annual Meeting of Stockholders or until their successors are duly elected and qualified; - 2.
+To approve a proposal to authorize the Company to sell or otherwise issue the Company's common stock at a price below the Company's then current net asset value per share; and - 3.
 To transact such other business as may properly come before the Annual Meeting and any adjournments or postponements.